 Oman work visa required documents

-After the employer has secured the official clearance, the following documents will be required to obtain a work visa for the employee:
+After the employer has secured the official clearance, an electronic application, available on Royal Oman Police website, should be filled and attested with the following documents to obtain a work visa for the employee:

 - copies of foreign employee passports, with a minimum of 6 months’ validity